bastibe/MusicTagger/README.md

 Electronic Dance Music (EDM) is usually built from electronic sound sources such as synthesizers or drum machines.
 In the last decade, more and more software products such as Digital Audio Workstations (DAW) and software instruments have been used as well.
 Still, a major part of all samples are still derived from small audio snippets that are mixed into the music.

-These samples could be base elements such as single snare hits, or whole rythmic loops, or even complex drum arrangements.
+These samples could be base elements such as single snare hits, or whole rhythmic loops, or even complex drum arrangements.
 In this project we assume that electronic dance music is comprised of atomic, identifiable elements.
 Thus, complex musical productions should be representable as superpositions of many short samples.
 We liken these samples to words in speech.

 During the production of electronic dance music it is important to use samples that are similar to each other.
-The process of chosing these samples can be very complex.
+The process of choosing these samples can be very complex.
 We try to create an algorithm to aid in this selection process.
 This should happen in three distinct steps: First, an existing collection of samples should be divided into different classes.
 Secondly, short parts of a musical track are classified according to these classes.
-For typical tracks, there will be no clear classification, but more likely a superposition of different probablities for each short part.
+For typical tracks, there will be no clear classification, but more likely a superposition of different probabilities for each short part.
 Lastly, these classifications can be used to match the musical track back to the samples, thus re-synthesizing the music.

 In order for this to work, the classes need not correspond to musically relevant classes such as bass drums or string instruments.